-- Geospatial Location Map Location of planting sites for Single Tree, boundaries of Project Area for Cluster or Area Reforestation, provide as KML, KMZ, or shapefile format Attachment: [Enter text here]

-- Regional Map

-Attachment: [Enter text here]
+- Project Area Map Location of planting sites for Single Tree, boundaries of Project Area for Cluster or Area Reforestation, provide as KML, KMZ, or shapefile format Attachment: [Enter text here] - Regional Map Attachment: [Enter text here]

-- Detailed Map Attachment: [Enter text here]

 Project Operator must demonstrate ownership of potential credits or eligibility to receive potential credits.
 If the Project Operator is not the same as the landowner of the Project Area, provide agreement(s) between Project Operator and landowner authorizing Project Operator to execute this project.
 Include relevant documentation including numbered filename as an attachment.